ch-stark/blogvmdeleteprotection/index.md

 ### Step 1: Automated Enforcement using ACM Policy (Proactive)

-The first step uses an ACM Policy to automatically ensure the delete protection label is set to "True" on all targeted VMs.
+The first step uses an ACM Policy to automatically ensure the delete protection label is set to `True` on all targeted VMs.
 Instead of using complex and inefficient Go Templates to loop over every VM, we leverage the native capabilities of the ConfigurationPolicy to enforce the configuration directly on the VirtualMachine kind within specified namespaces.

-By setting the 'remediationAction' to enforce, the Configuration Policy Controller will automatically patch any VM missing or incorrectly setting the required label, instantly bringing it into compliance.
+By setting the `remediationAction` to enforce, the Configuration Policy Controller will automatically patch any VM missing or incorrectly setting the required label, instantly bringing it into compliance.

 The ACM Policy Definition

- ACM Policy to use 'musthave' to enforce the delete-protection label
+ ACM Policy to use `musthave` to enforce the delete-protection label

 ```yaml
 apiVersion: policy.open-cluster-management.io/v1